 While I understand that alleviating hunger, malnutrition, and starvation and the first and foremost food issues in the developed and developing world, it would be wrong to assume a position of complacency so long as people get food, with no regard for the quality, nutrition, or sustainability of the source.

 In both Judaism and Islam, it is considered imperative for people to avoid eating that which is not fit for being sacrificed to G-d.
-I discovered this in a recent Discussion Over Coffee, a series of events hosted byjmcbi_small the Jewish-Muslim Community-Building Initiative (JMCBI), a creation of the Jewish Council on Urban Affairs (JCUA) in Chicago, IL.
+I discovered this in a recent Discussion Over Coffee, a series of events hosted by the Jewish-Muslim Community-Building Initiative (JMCBI), a creation of the Jewish Council on Urban Affairs (JCUA) in Chicago, IL.
 By focusing and interfaith commonalities, such as strong tenets regarding food purity and rules for consumption, JMCBI seeks to build bridges and open dialogues between the two communities.
 The topic of this meeting in particular was “We are What We Eat?
-Jewish-Muslim Discussion on Food and Ethics.”
-So many attendees surrounded the two discussion facilitators, Imam Abdul-Malik Ryan and Rabbi Avi Finegold, that there were barely enough chairs or mugs in the café.
+Jewish-Muslim Discussion on Food and Ethics.†So many attendees surrounded the two discussion facilitators, Imam Abdul-Malik Ryan and Rabbi Avi Finegold, that there were barely enough chairs or mugs in the café.
 Imam Ryan is among the founding members and is a past president of the Inner City Muslim Action Network (IMAN), serves as a Muslim chaplain at DePaul University, and works as an attorney on behalf of children within Chicago’s foster care system.
 Rabbi Finegold currently works at the Hillels at both the University of Chicago and the University of Illinois at Chicago (UIC), and is the co-chair of Limmud Chicago.

 Imam Ryan began the conversation illuminating the differentiation between Halal and Tayyib; the former being lawful foods and the latter being good or pure foods.
 Simply put, one is technically allowed while the other is on a higher ethical plain.
-“Spiritual filth,” he said, may exist within foods where there is oppression in the source, and these foods are not Tayyib.
+“Spiritual filth,†he said, may exist within foods where there is oppression in the source, and these foods are not Tayyib.
 Imam Ryan challenged the group by asking, how can one expect Allah, who is good and pure, to answer their prayers if their consumption is not good and pure?
 You are what you eat is a strong value within Islam and Judaism alike.
-Rabbi Finegold, in describing tfood_ruleshe practice and ideas related to Kosher, also discussed tenets within Judaism pertaining to the relationship between physical consumption and spiritual well being.
+Rabbi Finegold, in describing the practice and ideas related to Kosher, also discussed tenets within Judaism pertaining to the relationship between physical consumption and spiritual well being.
 According to Jewish tradition, and you will take on the characteristics in the source of your food.

 The two Abrahamic religions share a strong belief in the source of food affecting those who ingest it.
 Additionally, both speakers described the details of Halal and Kosher meat respectively, and the proper animals and methods of slaughter that make the meat acceptable for consumption.
 Although the food guidelines have differences, such as in methods of slaughter, types of meat allowed, and the allowance of alcohol, both traditions value the necessity of limits in food consumption.
 People have the moral and ethical imperative, to themselves and to the international community, not to eat just anything.
-As one attendee at the discussion aptly noted, the title of Michael Pollan’s most recent publication, “Food Rules: An Eater’s Manual” seems to indicate that society at large is moving towards embracing the value of food guidelines as well.
+As one attendee at the discussion aptly noted, the title of Michael Pollan’s most recent publication, “Food Rules: An Eater’s Manual†seems to indicate that society at large is moving towards embracing the value of food guidelines as well.

 The impact on one’s character, community, and environment should not be ignored, as they have been within Western food quality and production.
 Animal treatment, environmental protection, worker rights, and quality food access are all facets in the sources of our food.
 And their roles in our food’s production effect who we are and who we become.
 In the Global South and inner cities, people have the right to food from sources and circumstances that nourish and not just sustain their whole being.